MINNEAPOLIS — The Kansas City Royals finally bunched together some runs to end a lengthy losing streak.

 The Royals scored more than five runs for the first time since June 4 and improved to 26-65 overall, percentage points ahead of Baltimore to avoid owning baseball's worst record.

 Mondesi went deep in the second inning and added an RBI single in the sixth.
 The middle infielder entered with just six RBIs in 17 games this year.
+He also impressed his manager by drawing just his second walk of the year and making several key defensive plays.

 Royals right-hander Ian Kennedy made his first start since landing on the disabled list with a strained left oblique.
 He pitched just three innings after experiencing a recurrence of left side tightness.